top of page

 Women's Health

 I practice from a bio-psycho-social-spiritual lens centred around healing centred engagement, also referred to as trauma informed practice.
-I draw from family systems, attachment theories, schema therapy, emotion focused therapy, lifespan development, compassionate inquiry, collaborative helping, response-based practice, and mindfulness practice.
-In couples work I draw from the lens of Emotion Focused Therapy, and have completed Levels 1 & 2 Training in Gottman Method Couples Therapy.
-I also have additional training in treatment of trauma, Motivational Interviewing, Feedback Informed Treatment, and Cognitive Behavioral Therapy.
+I draw from family systems, attachment theories, schema therapy, emotion focused therapy, lifespan development, response-based practice, compassionate inquiry, collaborative helping, and mindfulness practice.

 bottom of page